-Lets begin with an obvious choice (and for good reason), the city of London continues to top the list of the world’s most visited cities, with nearly 19 million visitors last year alone.
-If you’re a first timer to the British capital, make sure you complete this London Bucket List and don’t forget there are some great day trips outside of London!
+Let’s begin with an obvious choice (and for good reason), the city of London continues to top the list of the world’s most visited cities, with nearly 19 million visitors last year alone.

 It should also come at no surprise that the city of love and lights makes the list, as Paris holds such a fond place in the hearts of many (myself included).
 With a Paris contributor who eats her way around Paris, you’ll find plenty of great articles on Paris here on the blog.
-Or you can shortcut your way straight to my favourites; The best sweets in Paris; How to be a Parisian; and the Paris Bucket list!
+Or you can shortcut your way straight to one of my favourites; The best sweets in Paris!

 Hong Kong was the very first city I ever visited outside of Australia and after 6 or 7 visits, I’m still completely head over heels in love with this city.
 If you plan on visiting for a day or two only, here’s our guide to a Hong Kong Stopover.
 If you have more time (which I’d strongly recommend), here’s where to find the Best Dim Sum in Hong Kong.

 There is undeniably no other city in the world quite as chaotically charming as New York City.
-I don’t know how it is managed, but amidst the chaos and madness of New York there is so much intrigue with every step you take.
-Each neighbourhood breathes its own life in to the city, resulting in a huge melting pot in a city that feels like a whole world in itself.
-Before you go, see all of our guides to New York City!
+I don’t know how it is managed, but amidst the chaos and madness of New York, there is so much intrigue with every step you take.
+Each neighbourhood breathes its own life into the city, resulting in a huge melting pot in a city that feels like a whole world in itself.

 Istanbul is hands down one of my favourite cities in the entire world, so I was hardly surprised when I found that it was one of the most searched cities from World of Wanderlust readers!
 If you’re venturing to Turkey for the first time you’re bound to head straight for Istanbul, so here are 5 sites you absolutely must see in Istanbul!

 As an Australian I am almost always stopping over in Asia and the Middle East en route to the Northern Hemisphere and Singapore has quickly become one of my favourite stopover cities.
-Singapore is a city you should eat your way around (the kinda city I like), so here are the most weirdly wonderful restaurants to try in Singapore.
-But if you’re only stopping over, be sure to make it a day visit at the very least as there is so much to see and enjoy during a Singapore stopover!
+Singapore is a city you should eat your way around (my kinda city).
+Plus, there is a strong emphasis on going green.

 Tokyo is such an intriguing city that is hard to ignore when considering the world’s most coveted cities to visit!
 The Japanese capital is quirky, with so much to uncover beyond the typical attractions most capital cities offer.
 Don’t miss the chance to visit a cat cafe or be served lunch by a robot!
 And trust me… that is just scratching the surface of all the quirky charm on offer in Tokyo!